Sulfur Content in CNG

 Sulfur compounds may originate from:

-Geological formations containing sulfur minerals
+* Geological formations containing sulfur minerals

-Biogenic activity within gas reservoirs
+* Biogenic activity in gas reservoirs

-Trace sulfur introduced during gas handling
+* Trace sulfur compounds introduced during gas handling

 Key Characteristics of Low-Sulfur CNG